Final week to sign up for May coverage - View Plans

 If I resign from my job voluntarily, will I qualify for COBRA health insurance?

-How To Get COBRA After Losing Your Job
+How Do You Get COBRA After Losing Your Job?

 You obtain COBRA from the employer that provided your most recent job-based health insurance.
 Here are the two steps for starting COBRA continuation of health insurance.